paul-sud/resorepo/README.md

 ## Installation

 First ensure Rust and `git` are installed.
 Then clone this repo, `cd` into it and run `cargo build --release`.
-You can then copy the binary somewhere useful like `/usr/local/bin`.
+If desired, you can then add it to your `PATH`, for instance by copying the binary `./target/release/resorepo` to `/usr/local/bin`

 Usage requires `rg` installed and on your path as it is executed as a subprocess.